wells-wood-research/TTSCP_L102C_DSB-MBnThz-vs-TTSCP_L102C_DDSB-MBnThz/README.md

 Now, we have the simulation files ready.
 We are running TTSCP_L102C_DSB_1.py up to 5, and TTSCP_L102C_DDSB_1.py up to 5 to run the simulations in parallel.

-The analysis scripts and plots from in the Methods in Enzymology article are included in the `analysis_scripts_and_plots` folder.
+The analysis scripts and plots from the Methods in Enzymology article are included in the `analysis_scripts_and_plots` folder.